Abjad/abjad/trunk/abjad/docs/chapters/tutorials/grobs/index.rst

 Understanding LilyPond grobs
 ============================

-LilyPond models music notation as a collection of *gr*aphic *ob*jects or grobs.
+LilyPond models music notation as a collection of graphic objects or grobs.

 Grobs control typography
 ------------------------